zxzhaixiang/vote_prediction/README.md

 ## Predict remaining mail-in vote for GA, NV, AZ, PA and NC.
-Based on New York Times data on Nov 5 9pm EST.
+Based on New York Times data on Nov 5 9pm ET.

 Assumption: